 As it is widely known, Jim Morrison’s lyrics were a unique kind of poetry.
 His literary influences are quite extensive, so below we will list just a few important names for The Doors’ frontman.
 To expand on this matter you can find a reference here on the list of Jim Morrison’s favorite books.

 The first author we will mention here is Arthur Rimbaud.
 He was one of the key literary figures for the development of the art movement known as surrealism.
 It is widely known that when The Doors were on the road, Morrison often carried with him books written by Rimbaud.
 Some specialists indicated that Rimbaud’s phrase “The poet becomes a seer through a long, immense, and reasoned derangement of all the senses” was a big inspiration for Morrison’s affinity for describing abstract, complex, and dreamlike images in his lyrics.

 Albert Camus: loneliness and isolation

-Another important author for Jim Morrison was Alber Camus.
-This writer’s work was characterized by frequent revolutionary and political references, as well as themes related to existentialism and absurd.
-As an example of this, the popular Doors’ track People are Strange refers to loneliness and alienation, something taken directly from Camus’ literary works.
+Another important author of Jim Morrison was Alber Camus.
+This writer’s work was characterized by frequent revolutionary and political references, as well as themes related to existentialism and absurdism.
+As an example of this, the popular The Doors’ track People are Strange refers to loneliness and alienation, something he took directly from Camus’ literary works.

 The last of Morrison’s literary influences we will mention here is the well-known German philosopher Friederich Nietzche.
 This writer’s work often dealt with the purpose of human life and societies, as well as religion, ethics, and morals.
 Nietzche’s influence on Jim Morrison can be found in many songs that reference the end of existence, death, and the concept of nothing, with tracks such as Five to One and The End being good examples of this.